Blank-c/Blank-Grabber/README.md

 > *If the "virus hunter" is not familiar with Blank Grabber, there is a very less chance that your webhook is going to be found.*

 **6) How can I support the development?**
 > *You can star the repository and make YouTube videos about this grabber (you must include the link to the [original repository](https://github.com/Blank-c/Blank-Grabber)).
-But you are not allowed to name this grabber as your own creation.*
+But you are not allowed to frame this grabber as your own creation.*